 - Don’t worry about sorting yet, just move everything to your bed.
 If you put everything on your bed, you’ll be motivated to complete the project before bedtime.

 - While you are at it, add your shoes, accessories, and jewelry.
 All the things.
+It’s important to see everything together so you have a clear picture of what’s really in your wardrobe.

 - Wash your closet.
 Make it really clean in there.
 Air it out.